prithviraj1209/rainmaker-projects/switch_4/README.md

 Follow the ESP RainMaker Documentation [Get Started](https://rainmaker.espressif.com/docs/get-started.html) section to build and flash this firmware.
 Just note the path of this example.

-## What to expect from this program.?
+## What to expect from this program?

 Once the board is wifi provisioned, you can control the devices via
 + RainMaker mobile application when connected to the internet.